cloudposse/docs/content/howto/geodesic/authenticate-with-leapp.md

 Geodesic's way of letting you know you are authorized with AWS, and what profile you have active.

-You can always confirm your current authentication status with
+You can always confirm your current authentication status by running:

 ```bash
 aws sts get-caller-identity